 Portrait of a Character – Andrew Miller

-With Andy, who was originally introduced in The Light, I wanted a character who was half-Jewish and half-Christian (Presbyterian).
-Andy is also something of a foil and a romantic rival to Ethan Shapiro for Karin Bernstein‘s affections, and is seen in Waiting and, later, in Fortune, as the results of that rivalry are finally shown.
+With Andrew Miller, who was originally part of The Light, I wanted a character who was half-Jewish and half-Christian (Presbyterian).
+Andy is also something of a foil and a romantic rival to Ethan Shapiro for Karin Bernstein‘s affections, and is a part of Waiting.
+Then later, in Fortune, as the results of that rivalry are finally shown.

 While his actions in the The Light and Waiting show him as being the romantic partner of Karin Bernstein, things turn out somewhat differently for Andy.
-In Take Back the Night, he is shown with Lucy Stone, the new Science Officer after T’Pol‘s departure, and in Fortune, he is still shown with her – and she is more of a true match for him.
+In Take Back the Night, he is dating Lucy Stone, the new Science Officer after T’Pol‘s departure.
+And in Fortune, he is still with her – and she is more of a true match for him.
 In the E2 stories I am writing as of the posting of this blog entry, Lucy is not on the ship, so he instead ends up with Shelby Pike.

 “You know we’ll stand with you, man.”

 Andrew’s life in the mirror is far tougher.
-In Temper, in both the primary timeline and in one of the alternates, he is shown as ending up with the Empress Hoshi Sato, and not necessarily fully willfully.
-In Fortune, Escape and The Point is Probably Moot, the consequences of a different romantic choice are shown, where he fathered Melissa Madden‘s son.
+In Temper, in both the primary timeline and in one of the alternates, he ends up with the Empress Hoshi Sato, and not necessarily fully willfully.
+In Fortune, Escape and The Point is Probably Moot, the consequences of a different romantic choice come to the fore.
+Here, he fathers Melissa Madden‘s son.
 Andy’s life does not end well in the mirror, but at least it’s on his own terms.

 As a mid-level Science Crewman, who eventually becomes an Ensign, Andrew works in the Biology Lab, a position somewhat similar to canon character Ethan Novakovich.
-In the E2 stories, because there is a need for an additional doctor, Andy trains to be a medic, and his duties include delivering babies.
+In the E2 stories, because they need an additional doctor, Andy trains to be a medic.
+His duties include delivering babies.